jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **2: Sentiment Analysis**

-The tweets are collected within a 50 mile range of Anglophone and Sinic country capitals from 11-05-2021 to present.
+Tweets are collected within 50 miles of the Anglophone and Sinic country (those shown in figures 1.1 to 1.2) capitals from the 11th of May 2021 to present.
 A sentiment analysis is then conducted using the NRC sentiment library.

-The Anglophone countries consist of the US, the UK, Canada, Australia, New Zealand and South Africa.
-The Sinic countries consist of China, Vietnam, Taiwan, South Korea, Hong Kong and Singapore.

 The anti-authority words include 1) defy, 2) disobey, 3) dissent, 4)
 oppose, 5) protest, 6) rebel, 7) resist, 8) revolt and 9) riot.

-Figures 2.1 to 2.3 show net sentiment (positive minus negative words), while figures 2.4 to 2.5 show specific emotions.
+Figures 2.1 to 2.4 show net sentiment (positive minus negative words), while figures 2.5 to 2.6 show the total sentiment for specific emotions.

 <br>